 WILLIAM C. MARTEL – ASSOCIATE PROFESSOR OF INTERNATIONAL SECURITY STUDIES

-Since the late 1990s, he has been focusing his research on the meaning of victory in war - a topic which, until his involvement, had not been addressed by a set of ideas or been a topic of debate.
+Professor William C. Martel is willing to tackle the big questions and strategic issues.
+Since the late 1990s, his research focused on the meaning of victory in war - a topic which, until recently, had not been addressed by a systematic set of ideas or been a topic of debate.

 In his book-length study on the subject, Martel uses a series of case studies to develop a general theory of victory in an attempt to provide some answers.
 His examples range from ancient Greece, through the American Revolution, to the end of the Cold War, and include post-Cold War examples from Libya, Panama, Afghanistan, the Persian Gulf, and Iraq.

 His research was the subject on an article in the Boston Globe (“In Modern Warfare, What Does Victory Mean?,” January 26, 2013): “Having clear language on victory is necessary because it’s the only way we can establish any coherence on what a society—both its policy makers and its public—can expect to achieve when they decide to use military force,” said William Martel, associate professor of international security studies at The Fletcher School and author of Victory in War: Foundations of Modern Strategy (Cambridge University Press, 2011).